 By Rachel from A City Girl Outside

-For exceptional rooms and service during your stay in Whistler, the Fairmont Chateau is one of Whistler’s most prestigious hotels and one of the resorts only ski in-ski out hotels.
-With stunning views of Blackcomb mountain, a spa and several dining options, the Fairmont has everything you’d need to complete your winter trip to Whistler.
-Book your stay here!
+For exceptional rooms and service during your stay in Whistler, the Fairmont Chateau is one of Whistler’s most prestigious hotels and one of the resort’s only ski-in-ski-out hotels.

 Churchill is a small town located in the province of Manitoba.
 It is widely known as the “Polar Bear Capital of the World”.
 Yes, this is where cute polar bears await you for winter fun.

 Churchill is located on the shores of Hudson Bay and is home to polar bears, beluga whales, and a variety of birds.
 It is like a winter wonderland like no other.

 In the lap of nature, and far north, Churchill is one of those places in Canada where you can witness wilderness and beat winter blues by chasing green dancing lights aka Aurora Borealis.